 The World of Plastipak

 Founded in 1967, Plastipak started out providing innovative, plastic packaging to deliver water for the Young family’s water delivery company in Michigan.
-After more than 50 years of rapid growth, market-changing innovation, awarded achievements and ongoing sustainability initiatives, Plastipak is now a global leader in the rigid plastic packaging and recycling industries with more than 40 production sites located in North America, South America, Europe, Africa and Asia.
+After more than 50 years of rapid growth, market-changing innovation, awarded achievements and ongoing sustainability initiatives, Plastipak is now a global leader in the rigid plastic packaging and recycling industries with more than 40 manufacturing sites located in North America, South America, Europe, Africa and Asia.

 Utilizing innovative technology and incorporating sustainability in all operations, Plastipak maximizes the limitless use of plastics as a packaging material.
 Lightweight bottle designs reduce material consumption in packaging development.
 After use, plastic packaging is recycled at Clean Tech, Plastipak’s recycling company, to turn the used plastics into resin to manufacture new packaging in a bottle to bottle recycling approach.